 Tiers is a bit of a dirty word at the moment, especially so in the hospitality industry where it represents painful curbs on the ability to make a living and go about our daily business without frustrating restrictions on the basic freedoms we usually take for granted.
 In the midst of all this confusion, I’ve been trying to be out and about spending money in businesses where I can, though the loss of pubs that are unable to serve food means that the simple pleasure of boring the landlord at The Phoenix is still off limits.
-Dining out is thankfully a possibility again though, as long as you can stand to spend more time indoors with your housemates, so I was more than happy to accept the opportunity to revisit The Feversham Arms to acquaint myself with an all together more appealing selection of tiers.
+Dining out around York is thankfully a possibility again though, as long as you can stand to spend more time indoors with your housemates, so I was more than happy to accept the opportunity to revisit The Feversham Arms to acquaint myself with an all together more appealing selection of tiers.

 Afternoon Tea isn’t one of my favourite eating experiences, playing away from my preference for savoury (give me a cheese board rather than dessert every time), but The Feversham has recognised that limitation of this style of dining and now offers a savoury version that plays out over three tiers of treats along with as much tea or coffee as you can get down yourself.
 The Feversham is in good hands at the moment, as I found out recently when I went to try Sunday lunch after Adam Jackson took over the kitchen bringing with him a host of experience, accolades and industry respect.